reportportal/agent-ruby/README.md

  - is_debug - set to true to mark the launch as 'DEBUG' (it will appear in Debug tab in Report Portal)
  - use_standard_logger - set to true to enable logging via standard Ruby Logger class to ReportPortal.
 Note that log messages are transformed to strings before sending.

-Each of these settings can be overridden by an environment variable with the same name and 'rp_' prefix (e.g. 'rp_username' for 'username').
+Each of these settings can be overridden by an environment variable with the same name and 'rp_' prefix (e.g. 'rp_uuid' for 'uuid').
 Environment variables take precedence over YAML configuration.
 Environment variable values are parsed as YAML entities.

 ## WebMock configuration